 1. Combats Bed Bugs

-The Environmental Protection Agency has reported that neem oil, when combined with with certain approved agents, can be safe and effective against bed bugs both at home and in commercial environments.
+Bed bugs are some of the hardest urban pests to manage, and bed bug bites are certainly something we all want to avoid.
+The Environmental Protection Agency (EPA) has reported that neem oil, when combined with certain approved agents, can be safe and effective against bed bugs both at home and in commercial environments.
+In fact, the EPA says that cold-pressed neem oil is the only biochemical pesticide registered for use against bed bugs.
 Performance trials conducted show that neem oil helps control bed bug adults, nymphs and eggs.

 2. Serves as a Natural Insecticide

 Neem is considered a safe, naturally-occurring insecticide.
 The aim of a research study published in the Journal of Insect Science was to find a low-tech mosquito control method that can be used by local people, particularly in Africa.

 Control programs using conventional insecticides to target anthropogenic mosquito habitats are very expensive because these habitats are widespread, particularly in cities of most African countries.
 Additionally, there are serious environmental concerns regarding large-scale application of most conventional insecticides.
 Clearly there is a need for alternative methods that are more effective, less expensive, and environmentally friendly.